On Columbus Day, support grows for the indigenous

 What does it mean?

-The movement is part of broader attempts to clarify the Italian explorer's role in American history.
+The movement is part of broader attempts to clarify the Italian explorer's role in American history and connect indigenous identity to something more than controversies about sports teams and cultural appropriation.

-Historians largely agree that he did not "discover" the Americas because people were already there; nor was he the first European to reach the "New World."
+Historians largely agree that he did not "discover" the Americas because people were already there, nor was he the first European to reach the "New World."
 He sailed around the Caribbean, enslaving the people of present-day Haiti, bringing violence and disease to the region and decimating the population.
 He opened up the Americas to European settlement at the expense of the indigenous population, paving the way for the European slave trade.

 "One of the biggest misconceptions about Columbus is that he was righteous.
-The truth is that he was wicked and responsible for the rape and murder of innocent indigenous people," said Killsback, who was part of the movement to recognize Indigenous Peoples Day in Phoenix.
+The truth is that he was wicked and responsible for the rape and murder of innocent indigenous people," said Killsback, who pushed for Indigenous Peoples Day in Phoenix.

 "We should question why we as Americans continue to celebrate him without knowing the true history of his legacy, and why a holiday was created in the first place.
 He never landed in the USA," he said.